 From last school year's gradual transition to face-to-face classes for high-stake courses, STI ESG and STI WNU both implemented a flexible learning delivery modality in the first semester of SY 2022-2023.
 High-stake tertiary courses refer to subjects or courses with laboratory components where the skills expected to be gained by the students are better acquired in a face-to-face class setup because actual demonstration and practice of competencies are significant in the learning process.
-For tertiary courses, all professional and identified general education courses are now delivered onsite while other general education courses are delivered using blended modality, with a distribution of 50% onsite/face-to-face and 50% asynchronous.
-With the passage of CHED Memorandum Order no. 16 dated November 11, 2022 providing clarity and support to higher education institutions ("HEIS") towards progressive transitioning to full onsite learning, STI ESG opted to conduct full face-to-face classes starting on its second semester of SY 2022-2023.
+For tertiary courses, all professional and identified general education courses are now delivered onsite while other general education courses are delivered using blended modality, with a distribution of 50% onsite/face-to-face and 50% online/asynchronous.
+With the passage of CHED Memorandum Order no. 16 dated November 11, 2022 providing clarity and support to Higher Education Institutions ("HEIs") towards progressive transitioning to full onsite learning, STI ESG opted to conduct full face-to-face classes starting on its second semester of SY 2022-2023.
 STI WNU continued with its flexible learning delivery modality which it started in the first semester of SY 2022-2023.
-As for SHS and JHS in STI ESG, classes are all conducted face-to-face since the opening of SY 2022-2023 while SHS classes in STI WNU are on a blended modality with 50% onsite/face-to-face and 50% asynchronous.
+As for SHS and JHS in STI ESG, classes are all conducted face-to-face since the opening of SY 2022-2023.
+SHS classes in STI WNU are on a blended modality with 50% onsite/face-to-face and 50% online/asynchronous in the first semester with online classes transitioning to synchronous classes starting in the middle of the first semester up to the present.
 STI WNU's classes for the National Service Training Program or NSTP are on full face-to-face setup.